 Chinese cultural issues, legal instructions and all the specific factors related to the Chinese language and the Chinese users should be taken into consideration for Chinese translation and Chinese copywriting.

-Because native Chinese speakers like shorter sentences, good Chinese translators must know how to break longer sentences from source languages into several short sentences and sub-sentences.
+- Avoid long sentences when you write into Chinese: Because native Chinese speakers like shorter sentences, good Chinese translators must know how to break longer sentences from source languages into several short sentences and sub-sentences.

-Find creative ways to convey the implied meaning of the original source content into Chinese.
+- Communicate your message's implied meaning: Find creative ways to convey the implied meaning of the original source content into Chinese.
 This is especially true when translating persuasive, marketing materials into Chinese.

-Use active Chinese verbs and avoid the use of Chinese passive verbs: Chinese consumers consider active verbs to be more powerful and easier to understand.
+- Passive verbs may be perceived as negative: Use active Chinese verbs and avoid the use of Chinese passive verbs: Chinese consumers consider active verbs to be more powerful and easier to understand.
 Passive verbs in the Chinese language are most frequently used to express unfavorable meanings.

-Chinese idioms and proverbs have profound meanings and are greatly admired by Chinese people, due to their implied cultural and historical elements.
+- Use idioms and Chinese proverbs for effective results: Chinese idioms and proverbs have profound meanings and are greatly admired by Chinese people, due to their implied cultural and historical elements.
 In Chinese copywriting, the addition of appropriate Chinese proverbs and idioms improves content readability and receptivity by Chinese consumers.

-Chinese Advertising Law expressly prohibits the use of words like "the highest-level" or "the best" etc. If you intend to run advertisements in China, special attention must be paid to ensure that your Chinese copywriting does not produce illegal text.
+- Be aware of legal issues in China: Chinese Advertising Law expressly prohibits the use of words like "the highest-level" or "the best" etc. If you intend to run advertisements in China, special attention must be paid to ensure that your Chinese copywriting does not produce illegal text.

-A deep understanding of the Chinese market and selection of Chinese characters with imaginative use of product connotations are essential to achieve effective Chinese brand names.
+- Effective Chinese branding and trade names: A deep understanding of the Chinese market and selection of Chinese characters with imaginative use of product connotations are essential to achieve effective Chinese brand names.
 Chinese brand and product names that are properly localized are absolutely essential to achieve expansion into Chinese markets.
 Most Chinese consumers have difficulty remembering product or brand names in other languages.